Communist Party of Nepal (Maoist Centre): King's direct rule (2002–2006)

-Comprehensive Peace Accord, 2006–2008
+Comprehensive Peace Accord (2006–2008)

-After waging the Civil War for ten years, the CPN (Maoist) sat down for peace talks after the success of the People's Movement in 2002/03.
+After waging the Civil War for 10 years, the CPN (Maoist) sat down for peace talks after the success of the People's Movement in 2002/03.
 The Twelve-Point Agreement reached between the then seven-party alliance and the Maoist rebels in Delhi created a path for peaceful agitation against the direct rule of the king and to end autocracy in Nepal.
 The civil war conducted by the CPN (Maoist) created the foundation for the establishment of a republic in Nepal.
 It also created political consciousness among the people at the grassroots level and, to some extent, awareness of the need for national socio-economic transformation.

 After the declaration of the king to reinstate the parliament, the CPN (Maoist) insisted that the declaration was a betrayal to the people.
 Instead the king should bring down his institution for his deeds.
 But there was no hearing from the other parties in the alliance.
-Maoist chairman Prachanda appeared at the prime minister's residence, Baluwatar for the peace talk and said that he was there to establish a new kind of democracy in Nepal, but he didn't reveal details.
+Maoist chairman Prachanda appeared at the prime minister's residence, Baluwatar for the peace talk and said that he was there to establish a new kind of democracy in Nepal, although he did not reveal details.

-After the peace talks held between the CPN (Maoist) and the Government of Nepal, the Maoist rebels were ready to put an end to the ten-year-long Civil War.
+After the peace talks held between the CPN (Maoist) and the Government of Nepal, the Maoist rebels were ready to put an end to the 10-year-long Civil War.
 Signing the Comprehensive Peace Accord, Maoist chairman Prachanda said that the Civil War had come to an end and a new revolution was to be waged by the reinstated parliament.
 The peace accord was signed on September 21, 2006, ending the Maoist revolution.
 However, Prachanda was able to provide legacy to the 19,000-member People's Liberation Army that was kept in the cantonment under the supervision of the United Nations Mission in Nepal (UNMIN).

 The interim constitution of Nepal 2063, gave a constitutional position to these Maoist cadres.
 There was a provision for providing monthly allowance for the Maoist armies staying at the cantonment.
 The Maoist leaders believe that the revolution has not ended here but only the form of struggle was changed.